 In f.lux 3 there is no solution to this problem.
 In the newest f.lux 4, there is a big improvement and you can select your latest programs from the tray menu

 The problem is that this is not the best user-friendly design and also some people want to create a list of programs without the need to start the program to remove it from the list.

 Iris has both these features available from the tray menu and from the main user interface.

 Iris also gives you the ability to add your own custom programs from a list.

 While the color pausers feature is useful, sometimes part screen blue light reduction is needed for long periods of work with colors.

-With f.lux you don’t have any solution for this while with Iris you can select part of the screen to be with normal colors and the other part of the screen to be with reduced blue light.
+With f.lux you don’t have any solution for this while with Iris you can select a part of the screen to be with normal colors and the other part of the screen to be with reduced blue light.

-Some programs have automatic zoom, but I like this example when on YouTube there are some videos which are displayed on only half of the screen.
+Some programs have automatic zoom, but I like this example when on YouTube there are some videos that are displayed on only half of the screen.
 Even on fullscreen, the subtitles are small.
 Example

 With Iris, you can magnify the screen and watch it like this

 You can see the shortcuts to Zoom in and Zoom out from the Magnification page.